-In any organisation as a manager, you will undoubtedly be required to carry out an investigation into an untoward incident.
+In any organisation as a manager, you will undoubtedly be required to carry out a house investigation into an untoward incident.
 The regulators are clear that they do not have a duty to investigate complaints or concerns, but they will require the organisation to do so and may ask to see the records.

-Before commencing an investigation, it is important to establish what you are really investigating.
+Before commencing a house investigation, it is important to establish what you are really investigating.
 Then identify if the issue is something that is considered a Safeguarding matter.
 If you are not sure it is always best to contact your local authority safeguarding team for advice.
 They may ask you to investigate and act, they may ask you to investigate and report back.
 They may ask you to ensure the safety of the residents and not go further until they say so.
 This is because they may consider the matter to be something they wish to send a social worker to investigate or they may want to involve the police.

 In all cases as soon as you are made aware of the issue commence a timeline, keeping a record of what you did and when.
 Ensure this timeline includes details of any escalation to any other agency.
 Do not use identifiable details of staff, residents, or members of the public in the timeline.

 Consider if the issue is something that needs to be reported to the regulator and if you decide it is, make sure the initial report is timely.
 You can always send an update later.

 Consider if the issues fall under a duty of candor, and if it does, check what your company policy is about your level of autonomy to undertake this.
 We would suggest a face to face meeting with the people concerned, in the first instance.
 Offer a genuine apology, this should not be considered an admission of guilt.
 Explain at this meeting, what happened, what possible harm has been caused, and what the next steps are.

 Follow up this meeting with a letter confirming what action you are planning next.
 Provide a timeframe into when you anticipate you will be able to offer a full response.